 That's a content upgrade and many people think you just can't do that with MailChimp and you can.
 And you can do it with the free version!

-How to create content upgrades with the Free version of MailChimp & track what your subscribers download
+How to create a simple freebie with the Free version of MailChimp (and track what your subscribers download)

 Say you created a handy guide to awesomeness that people love.
 Of course!